-Here are details of men who had connections to the villages of Hintlesham and Chattisham and died in the two world wars, but are not listed on the memorials.
+Here are details of men and women who had connections to the villages of Hintlesham and Chattisham and died in the two world wars, but are not listed on the memorials.
 Contributions to this page are always very welcome.

 Pte John Gray 202250 4 Bn Suffolk

 Died 23 April 1917 aged 22